mbn312/parspice/README.md

 export JNISPICE_ROOT="/usr/local/JNISpice"
 ```

 Use `./gradlew benchmark` to run the benchmark.
 It could take several minutes.
+It prints updates as it finishes cases; if you don't finish case 0 within a minute, something might have broken.

 You can print out the benchmark analysis again just by running `./gradlew benchmark` again (the results are cached).
 To re-run the entire benchmark, run `./gradlew clean` first.